 See the largest exhibit on Spanish colonial culture in the United States.
 This modern museum boasts an art collection featuring the best of contemporary and traditional New Mexico art, plus a kinetic sculpture gallery for children.
 Popular displays include Spanish armor and religious artifacts.

 Raynolds, just west of downtown, has long been a favorite place with an interesting mix of historic and modern architecture.
 West Park, near downtown, has an eclectic mix of murals and historic landmarks.
 Pat Hurley, just across the river from Old Town, has winding roads past fields and gardens.
 Duranes, north of Old Town, has secret roads lined with old trees and funky homes.
 Nob Hill is one of the area's favorite shopping and restaurant districts.
-You can pick up maps at the Visitor's Bureau.
+You can pick up maps at our front desk or the Visitor's Bureau.